 After coming back some of the boys fall ill and get disturbed.
 After some treatment they cured and now all are fine.
 This is strictly instructed to avoid visiting there for safer side.

-Once, a saint possessing super natural cosmic power visited there with some friends.
-The saint found nothing there, no sound, no blood, no ash and nothing while his friends found the same marks as the found by the boys such as warm ash, blood, smell, whispering, etc.
+Once, a saint possessing supernatural cosmic power visited there with some friends.
+The saint found nothing there, no sound, no blood, no ash and nothing while his friends found the same marks as the boys found such as warm ash, blood, smell, whispering, etc.